PatriotsRemember/stker_management/README.md

 Linux Operating System (I don't think distribution should matter) - Why?
 Because this script will call the 'lp' command in order to talk to your default printer, and this command is strictly linux I believe (if for some reason you don't have the 'lp' command already, please conduct an online search on how to install)

+I included 9 example pictures, but if you wish to test with your own pictures load them in!

 ## Architecture - What is everything doing?

 The python script is simple, it is housed in the file 'sticker_printer.py'